 Professor Michael Farrell

 Welcome to the National Drug and Alcohol Research Centre.
-We are moving into our 27th year of operation and continue to expand and undertake groundbreaking research in a wide range of areas.
+We are in our 30th year of operation and continue to expand and undertake groundbreaking research in a wide range of areas.

 The Centre is a hive of activity, generating new research ideas and working hard to generate research funds to implement new research projects.